vivekuppal/transcribe/docs/SaveContent.md

 ![Screenshot](../assets/Pause-Transcription.png)

 ## Save all responses from LLM
-By Default all responses from LLM are saved to the file `response.txt`.
+By Default all responses from LLM are saved to the file `logs/response.txt`.

 The behavior, file location can be changed using these config options in `parameters.yaml` file